bdrach/alep/README.md

 Push your changes to the repository `git push`.
 If you have "merge conflicts", `git pull` before you git push.

-Finally run `make upload` and enter your github credentials when prompted.
-This command submits your changes to the **gh-pages** branch.
+Then, make your changes live.
+Run `make upload` and enter your github credentials when prompted to submit your changes to the **gh-pages** branch.
 Once this command finishes successfully, your changes will be visible on the [website](http://alevelexperimentalphysics.info/index.html).

 ### If you do not have write access

-Submit your changes as a [pull request](https://help.github.com/articles/about-pull-requests/) to the repository ([github.com/bdrach/alep](https://github.com/bdrach/alep)).
+Submit your your changes as a [pull request](https://help.github.com/articles/about-pull-requests/) to the repository ([github.com/bdrach/alep](https://github.com/bdrach/alep)).